CWongdabest/CV/README.md

 •	Wide pool of contacts with finance houses, financial analysts, professional services firms, and stock exchanges in London, Cyprus, and Denmark for start-ups and growth companies.

+#### Languages
+•	Fluent in written and spoken English, Mandarin, and Cantonese Chinese.

 ## Education

 #### Makers Academy (start_date to end_date)